 Payam Yousefi (Ph.D.
 Harvard University) is an ethnomusicologist and performer-composer specializing in the music of Iran, with a focus on cultural and political histories, socio-musical analysis, and critical creative practice.
 Dr. Yousefi's current research project The Politics of Performance in Modern Iran: Music, Resistance, and a Changing Society draws on eight years of ethnographic fieldwork to explore how musician’s contemporary practices both mediate social movements and imagine new socio-political futures.

 Dr. Yousefi also maintains a long-term research project focused on female vocalists in Iran who have pursued their careers amid the 1979 ban on women’s public solo singing.
 His research on this topic was awarded the James T. Koetting Prize (2018) and the Charles Seeger Prize (2019) by the Society for Ethnomusicology.
 His forthcoming chapter in Music and Society in Modern Iran, ed.
 Nahid Siamdoust and Houchang Chehabi (2024) considers the non-coercive power of Iranian women’s vocal performances in both online and offline counter-publics.
-This work argues that the subversive musical performances of women within society engender contrasting notions of respectability that limit the power of authorities to enforce legal restrictions.
+This work argues that the subversive musical performances of women within society constitute a "power of presence" which engenders contrasting notions of respectability that in effect limit the power of authorities to enforce legal restrictions.

 For over fifteen years Dr. Yousefi has also maintained a career as a performer-composer of classical Persian music.
 His creative practice navigates the nuances of tradition, change, and eclectic collaborations within a transnational context.
 His solo album of kamancheh performance featuring the renowned percussionist Pedram Khavarzamini, Songs of Compassion (forthcoming 2024), offers new compositions rooted within Persian dastgāh music’s traditional conventions.
 Additionally, Dr. Yousefi has recorded two forthcoming albums in collaboration with pianist Witness Matlou that explore the improvisational affinities between Iranian, South African, and jazz musical idioms (currently in post-production).